Kimilsungia

 Kimilsungia is a hybrid orchid cultivar of the genus Dendrobium.
-It is a clone of a plant that was created in Indonesia by orchid breeder Carl Ludwig C. L. Bundt, who in 1964 registered the grex name Dendrobium Clara Bundt for all orchids of the same ancestry, naming it after his daughter.
+It is a clone of a plant that was created in Indonesia by orchid breeder Carl Ludwig Bundt, who in 1964 registered the grex name Dendrobium Clara Bundt for all orchids of the same ancestry, naming it after his daughter.
 It has a complex ancestry from cultivated orchids.
 An attempt was made to register the grex name Dendrobium Kimilsungia, but this is not valid, it is a later synonym of Dendrobium Clara Bundt.
 As a cultivar name (applying to only part of the grex), the correct name is Dendrobium Clara Bundt 'Kimilsungia'.
 Another grex name Dendrobium Kimilsung Flower refers to plants of related but different ancestry.

 Another flower, the Kimjongilia, is named after Kim Il Sung's son, Kim Jong Il.
 Neither the Kimilsungia nor the Kimjongilia are the national flower of North Korea.
 The national flower of the country is the Magnolia sieboldii with white flowers.
+The Kimilsungia violet orchid has become an integral part of the ever-present state-sponsored propaganda that surrounds the late leader.

 According to the Korean Central News Agency, Kim Il Sung's "peerless character" is "fully reflected in the immortal flower" which is "blooming everywhere on the five continents".